ebellumat/react-native-ble-plx-data-converter/README.md

 # Who to?
 ````
-import { convertToBytes } from 'ble-data-converter'
+import { convertToBytes } from 'ble-data-converter';

 const command = convertToBytes('yourStringBluetoothCommand');